Information for Veterans

 If you are getting out of the service or have already separated from the service and have not yet taken any college courses, you should apply directly to the Office of Admissions and Recruitment.
 Review the Freshman Admission section of the website to learn more about expectations and deadlines.

 It is important to note that veterans are expected to meet the minimum academic course preparation guidelines, including two years of the same foreign language and at least one year each of algebra, geometry, and advanced math.
-Veteran applicants must also submit results from either the SAT or ACT Plus Writing.
-Note that the Writing portion of the ACT is required for freshman applicants that graduated from high school in the spring of 2006 or after.
+Veteran applicants must also submit results from either the SAT or ACT.
+Please note that the writing portion of the ACT is no longer required.

 Veterans who do not meet minimum freshman admission expectations and/or who did not have a successful high school career are encouraged to consider enrolling at one of the 13 UW Colleges freshman/sophomore campuses or another two-year community college with a liberal arts transfer program.
 Upon successfully completing at least 24 semester hours of appropriate college-level course work, student veterans may then apply for transfer admission to UW–Madison.